-Processes of understanding and being heard, and the act of giving a victim a voice goes beyond that of
+Processes of understanding and being heard, and the act of giving a victim a voice goes beyond that of having one's words received and comprehended.
+Daly (2017, p.
+116) defines the concept of 'voice' as:

 The Speak Out for Support (SOS-VICS) project was carried out in Spain from 2012 to 2014 and developed a best practices guide for professionals, such as lawyers, police and prosecutors, who work with interpreters in the field of GBV.
 But also a training manual was presented for interpreters who work in such context.
 If they are not well-trained for this purpose, secondary victimisation may experienced by the victim.
 Furthermore, they developed multilingual informational videos and information leaflets for GBV victims GBV.